-a.
-To update the backup location, click Change.

-The Source dialog opens.
+- a.
+To update the backup location, click Change. - The Source dialog opens. - b.

-b.
 On the Source dialog, select one of the following backup locations, and then click OK:

-- a.
-Specify or browse to the location where your backup images are stored, and select the appropriate backup source. - b.
+- 1. Specify or browse to the location where your backup images are stored and select the appropriate backup source. - 2.
 To verify the connection to the specified location, click the green arrow button.
-If required, enter the Username and Password credentials to access to that source location. - The Select backup location dialog opens. - c.
-Select the folder where the recovery points are stored, and then click OK. - The Select backup location dialog closes, and you can see the backup location on the Source dialog. - d.
-Click OK.
+If required, enter the Username and Password to access to that source location.

+3. Select the folder where the recovery points are stored, and then click OK.

+The Select backup location dialog closes and you can see the backup location in the Source dialog.
-a.

 Specify the Recovery Point Server setting details, and then click Refresh.

-All the agents are listed in the Data Protection Agent column on the Source dialog.
+All the agents are listed in the Data Protection Agent column in the Source dialog.

-- b.
-Select the agent from the displayed list. - c.
-Click OK.
+2. Select the agent from the displayed list.